 - Lack of scope in rapid changes

 Depending on the kind of project the manager is in charge of, all of these outcomes can be resolved with different approaches.
-However, it is pertinent to know the kind of project that is being faced by the manager to eventually have a great strategy to fight against the situation that occurs in a dynamic environment.
+However, it is pertinent to know the kind of project that is being faced by the manager to eventually have a great strategy to fight against the situation occurring in a dynamic environment.
 These strategies are:

-- Selectionism strategy: This is often referred to as the most efficient strategy which offers a better scope and more reliability in a dynamic environment.
+- Selectionism strategy: This is often referred to as the most efficient strategy that offers a better scope and more reliability in a dynamic environment.
 These strategies are often very well thought and planned in order to avoid lack of scope and accountability, using previously analyzed strategies and outcomes.
 Mostly used against rapid changes but no uncertainties.

-These strategies depend on different approaches and every one of them has a different outcome and scope.
+These strategies depend on different approaches, and every one of them has a different outcome and scope.
 All of them are used in different environments, but they can actually be used together, depending on the ability of the manager and the general scope of the project.

 - Environment manipulation: This is often used to maintain control and avoid uncertainties in highly changing environments.
 Mostly used on Selectionism and consists of:

 - Freezing objectives and designs

 - Rejecting changes or delaying new technologies or techniques without previously studied outcomes

 - Extending and maintaining the same strategies and working systems

 This approach is often referred to as “making static” that is used to change a highly uncertain environment to a more manageable situation.